gammafunk/dcss-rc/README.md

 current one, but you can still use `set_tile_by_name()` and `new_random_tile()` to modify it.

-Note that

 #### Settings and changing tile sets.

+Note that the tile changes you make using the functions above are saved across sessions.
+So if you want to use a fixed tile, select the tile you want with `set_tile_by name()` and then disable tile changes with `toggle_tile_timer()`.
+You will then have this as your fixed tile until you set a new one or call `toggle_tile_timer()` to enable tile changes again.

-See the `randtile_options` variable defined in *RandomTiles.rc* and associated comments.
-You can copy this variable definition into a lua code block in your rc and change e.g. the number of turns before a tile change, the setting to use when RandomTiles is disabled, and to customize the tile change messages.
+For other settings, see the `randtile_options` variable defined in *RandomTiles.rc* and its associated comments.
+You can copy this variable definition into a lua code block in your rc and change e.g. the number of turns before a tile change, the setting to use when RandomTiles is disabled, and customize the tile change messages.

-To change the tilesets, redefine the variable `player_tiles` using the format described in the comments above it in *RandomTiles.rc*.
-The redefined version must have entries with the same structure as the one in that file.
+To change the tileset used, you'll have to copy *RandomTiles.rc* directly into your rc and redefine the variable `player_tiles`; see the comments above that variable describing the format.
+To disable a particular tile, you can remove the entry's line or comment it out by preceeding it with `--`.
+If you add or modify an entry, be aware that it must have the same structure as the other entries in `player_tiles`.

 ## target_skill